In the episode "Memoirs of a Finster" at the end when Kimi was doing her family tree.

 Pretty much every time Angelica and Susie show how much their friendship means to each other.

-Most notably in 'Susie Goes Bad Lite`, when Angelica risks her life to save Susie's, and they both have to be rescued by firefighters; even more, Angelica, who, for once, did nothing wrong and was just trying to help Susie who, for once, was the one doing something dangerous for popularity's sake, ends Taking the Bullet , saying the whole problem was her fault, so Susie's permanent record can remain spotless.
+Most notably in 'Susie Goes Bad Lite', when Angelica risks her life to save Susie's, and they both have to be rescued by firefighters; even more, Angelica, who, for once, did nothing wrong and was just trying to help Susie who, for once, was the one doing something dangerous for popularity's sake, ends up Taking the Bullet, saying the whole problem was her fault, so Susie's permanent record can remain spotless.

-Before that, when Lil and Kimi find out Susie is gonna risk her life, their first instinct is getting Angelica's help instead of their brothers or parents, showing that, despite the problems between them, the girls know Angelica is trustworthy when it comes to serious issues.
+Before that, when Lil and Kimi find out Susie is going to risk her life, their first instinct is getting Angelica's help instead of their brothers or parents, showing that, despite the problems between them, the girls know Angelica is trustworthy when it comes to serious issues.

 The end of 'In The Family's Way'; after spending a whole week living with Susie's family, Angelica convinces her parents to spend more quality time themselves, starting with cooking dinner together and later chat while eating, something they hadn't done in a while.
 Charlotte and Drew, once they recover from the surprise, really like the idea.